Taxodium distichum: Description

 The bald cypress grows in full sunlight to partial shade.
-This species grows best in wet or well-drained soil but can tolerate dry soil.
+This species grows best in wet or well-drained soil, but can tolerate dry soil.
 It is moderately able to grow in aerosols of salt water.
-It does well in acid, neutral and alkaline soils across the full range of light (sandy), medium (loamy), and heavy (clay) soils.
+It does well in acid, neutral, and alkaline soils across the full range of light (sandy), medium (loamy), and heavy (clay) soils.
 It can also grow in saline soils.
 It can tolerate atmospheric pollution.
 The cones are often consumed by wildlife.

 The tallest known specimen, near Williamsburg, Virginia, is 44.11 m (145 ft) tall, and the stoutest known, in the Real County near Leakey, Texas, has a circumference of 475 in (39 ft).
 The National Champion Bald Cypress is recognized as the largest member of its species in the country and is listed as such on the National Register of Champion Trees by American Forest.
-The National Champion Bald Cypress is in the Cat Island Nation Wildlife Refuge, near St. Francisville, Louisiana, and it is 96 feet tall, 56 feet in circumference, and is estimated to be approximately 1,500 years old.
+The National Champion Bald Cypress is in the Cat Island National Wildlife Refuge, near St. Francisville, Louisiana, and it is 96 feet tall, 56 feet in circumference, and is estimated to be approximately 1,500 years old.
 The oldest known living specimen, found along the Black River in North Carolina, is at least 2,624 years old, rendering it the oldest living tree in eastern North America.

-The Senator, a bald cypress near Sanford, Florida, was 165 feet tall before the hurricane of 1925, when it lost about 40 feet in height.
-It had a circumference of 47 feet and a diameter of 17.5 feet and estimated to be 3,500 years old.
-It was burned down accidentally by a drug addict in 2012.
+The Senator, a bald cypress in Longwood, Florida, was 165 feet tall before the hurricane of 1925, when it lost about 40 feet in height.
+It had a circumference of 47 feet and a diameter of 17.5 feet and was estimated to be 3,500 years old.
+It was burned down accidentally in 2012.

-"Big Dan" is one of the oldest living specimens and is found near High Springs, Florida at Camp Kulaqua.
-It is estimated to be 2,704 years old as of 2020.
-It is growing in the Hornsby Spring swamp run and is more than 35 feet in circumference.